cloudpedagogy/data-science-programming/README.md

 # Key features of our Python course include:

 **1. Comprehensive Python Programming**: Our course covers Python programming from beginner to advanced levels.
 Whether you're new to coding or have some experience, we provide a structured learning path that gradually introduces Python concepts, syntax, and best practices.
-You'll gain proficiency in writing Python code and develop the skills to build robust applications.
+You'll gain proficiency in writing Python code and develop the skills to build robust applications..

 **2. Data Science Skills**: In addition to Python programming, our course incorporates essential data science skills.
 You'll learn how to manipulate and analyze data using Python libraries such as NumPy, Pandas, and Matplotlib.
-We'll guide you through exploratory data analysis, data visualization, and statistical modeling techniques, enabling you to derive meaningful insights from data.
+We'll guide you through exploratory data analysis, data visualization, and statistical modeling techniques etc, enabling you to derive meaningful insights from data.

 <!--**3.
 Critical Learning Skills**: We believe that learning how to learn is essential for long-term success.
 Throughout the course, we emphasize critical learning skills such as problem-solving, logical reasoning, and effective study strategies.
 You'll develop techniques to overcome challenges, enhance your learning efficiency, and adapt to new concepts and technologies.--->